apache/metron/metron-platform/metron-writer/README.md

 The Stellar function must return a String, but is not limited to FORMAT functions.
 Other functions, such as `TO_LOWER`, `TO_UPPER`, etc. are all available for use.
 Typically, it's preferable to do nontrivial transformations as part of enrichment and simply reference the output here.

+If no Stellar function is provided, it will default to putting the sensor in a folder, as above.

 A caveat is that the writer will only allow a certain number of files to be created at once.
 HdfsWriter has a function `withMaxOpenFiles` allowing this to be set.
 The default is 500.
 This can be set in Flux:
 ```
     -   id: "hdfsWriter"